 9.20 Charges for all the transactions, processes and services referred to in this section are set out in the Price List.
-Charges may only be made for valid Service Orders following the validation provided for in clause 9.6.
+Charges may only be made for valid Service Requests or Service Orders following the validation provided for in clause 9.6.